Project Spotlight

 Storage fuels renewable transport investment in the UK

 The UK has an ambitious goal to reduce greenhouse gas emissions to be net-zero by 2050.
 Together with EDF Renewables UK and Ireland (formerly Pivot Power), Wärtsilä teamed up to help the country reach this decarbonisation target.
-Wärtsilä’s innovative energy storage technology supports the world’s largest hybrid and the UK’s first transmission-connected energy storage and electric vehicle (EV) charging hub.
+Wärtsilä’s innovative energy storage technology supports Europe’s most powerful electric vehicle charging hub and the UK’s first transmission-connected energy storage and electric vehicle (EV) charging hub.
 The partnership EDF Renewables accelerates the uptake of low-carbon transport and integrates more renewable power into the National Grid.

-Four energy storage projects with sites in Kemsley, Cowley, Coventry and Bustleholm are deploying cutting-edge storage technology including the GEMS Digital Energy Platform and will:
+Wärtsilä’s total portfolio with EDF Renewables now include six energy storage projects with sites in Kemsley, Cowley, Coventry, Bustleholme, Sundon and Bramford.
+The storage systems are deploying cutting-edge storage technology including the GEMS Digital Energy Platform and will:

 • Integrate renewable generation cost-effectively